How many women go through menopause?

 Can I use my Integrated Care Plan from Gennev?

-Yes, you can continue to use your Integrated Care Plan (ICP) from Gennev with your Gennev OB/GYN and health coach.
+Yes, you can continue to use your Integrated Care Plan (ICP) from Gennev with your Gennev OB/GYN and dietitian.
 Your ICP is not currently available to use across the Unified network of 2500 providers at this time unfortunately.

 Does Gennev’s partnership with Unified mean that my appointments will now be covered by my medical insurance?